• Wed. Mar 12th, 2025

 THE FRAPPE RECIPE

 To prepare a frappé just a few key ingredients are required.
-Instant coffee, ice and cold water are essential and sugar and milk are optional.
-One places the coffee and the sugar, if required into a shaker or a glass.
-Cold water or milk on its own or a combination of both is then added and the mixture is shaken vigorously, incorporating air into the mixture.
-This will create a frothy foam that is characteristic of the drink.
-Finally, the mixture is poured over ice and topped with cold water or milk, as required, resulting in a refreshing ice-cold beverage.
+Instant coffee, ice and cold water are essential.
+Sugar and milk are optional.
+One places the coffee and the sugar, if required, into a shaker or a glass.
+Cold water, milk on its own, or a combination of both is then added and the mixture.
+This is shaken vigorously incorporating air into the liquid.
+This creates a frothy foam that is characteristic of the drink.
+Finally, the mixture is poured over ice and topped with cold water or milk, as required.
+This results in the refreshing ice-cold, coffee-based beverage, known as the frappé.

 Copyright infringement!